erikedwards4/math/README.md

 The C++ command-line programs are written in a consistent style that was developed for command-line tools in general.
 All of these command-line tools use argtable2 (http://argtable.sourceforge.net/) for parsing inputs and option flags.
-For any of these, use -h (--help) as a flag to get help (description and usage examples).
+For any of these, use -h (--help) as a flag to get description and usage examples.

 Input/output is supported for NumPy tensors (https://numpy.org/),
 and several C++ tensor formats: Armadillo (http://arma.sourceforge.net/),